Raju Chacha: Plot

 Anna soon returns to the Rai household and is angry to see Shekhar back, believing he is attempting to rob the children.
 Another man soon enters the household, also claiming to be Rajit Rai - the relatives are confused because this man looks and acts more like Rajit Rai than does Shekhar.
 Shekhar makes a deal - if the relatives prove that he is the real Rajit Rai, he shall take only 25% of the share.
-The relatives agree but realise too late that Shekhar conned them and that the 'real' Rajit Rai is actually a fellow conman of his named Gafoor (Sanjay Dutt).
+The relatives agree but realize too late that Shekhar conned them and that the 'real' Rajit Rai is actually a fellow conman of his named Gafoor.
 The relatives are driven out of the house.
-Realising that Shekhar was helping the children, Anna starts to fall in love with him again.
+Realizing that Shekhar was helping the children, Anna starts to fall in love with him again.

 Shekhar and Anna look after the children.
 However, their happiness is short lived when the relatives return and expose Shekhar as a fraud and have him sent back to prison.
 The children are shocked to learn that their father was murdered by his relatives for his money.
-Shekhar breaks out of prison and manages to kill the relatives, saving the children, BBC, Jadu, Anna and above all, Siddhant's fortune.
-Shekhar and Anna get married and are given custody over Rohit, Rahul and Rani.
-However, they are still looking for the real Raju Chacha.
+Shekhar breaks out of prison and manages to kill the relatives, saving the children, BBC, Jadu, and Anna.
+Shekhar and Anna get married and care for Rohit, Rahul and Rani, while searching for the real Raju Chacha.